jloow/windeye/README.md

 The keybindings (and some behaviour, such as how far to move a window after each command) can be modified by editing `Keybindings.ahk`.
-That is, you current cannot change the keybindings if using the pre-compiled version.
+That is, currently you cannot change the keybindings when using the pre-compiled version.

+## Limitations/know bugs/todo/untested

+- So far I have only tested this on a single screen setup.
+Probably a multi-screen environment will not work without issues.

+- Probably only supports Windows 10

 ## Notes, questions and answers